getvero/vero/README.markdown

 **Note:** If you're using Mongoid with DelayedJob, you must add `gem "delayed_job_mongoid"` to your Gemfile.

-Finally, vero will automatically choose whether to send requests to your **development** or **live** environment if you are using Rails 3.x.
+vero will automatically choose whether to send requests to your **development** or **live** environment if you are using Rails 3.x.
 You can override this in your initializer:

     config.development_mode = true # or false

+Finally, if you wish to disable vero requests when running your automated tests, add the following line to your initializer:

+    config.disabled = Rails.env.test?

 ## Setup tracking